 To keep things organized, create a risk matrix that evaluates multiple factors:

-Compliance Status Certifications, regulatory adherence, safety procedures Ensure certifications are current and all standards are being followed
+Measurement Guidelines: Ensure certifications are current and all standards are being followed.

 For transportation vendors, pay close attention to their operational and safety protocols to ensure they align with industry standards.